Justin Timberlake Says He Was ‘Traumatized By Childhood Fame,’ Why *NSYNC Ended

 Today magazine reported that Timberlake felt that becoming a father opened up all the floodgates.
 While he has faint images of his childhood, he says he really can’t remember a time when he wasn’t a celebrity.

-Silas Timberlake o malandrinho do POP! ???? pic.twitter.com/bBfjTwwtcp
+Silas Timberlake o malandrinho do POP!???? pic.twitter.com/bBfjTwwtcp

 — Justin Timberlake (@TimberlakePapai) February 10, 2017